 Polar Loop’s soft and flexible wristband is very light and water resistant, so you can wear it all the time.
 The Loop features a screen composed of 85 individually placed LED lights.
 The device makes use of its screen well, managing to deliver just the right amount of easy to read stats and updates.

 Loop works 24 hours a day, 7 days per week, constantly monitoring any activity you do, and that also includes sleep.
 It tracks steps taken and calories burnt and even tells you how much time you have spent sitting and resting.

 You will not get any advanced swimming metrics, but the device does track your calories burned, and if you want to monitor your heart rate, the Polar H7 chest strap is also water-resistant.

-On average, the Loop retails for less than $70.
 The device is a simple activity tracker, that does what it was designed to do rather well.
 So as long as you’re up and moving, the activity tracker counts it all.

 Moov Now is described as a wearable audio coach, and at first glance, it sports a very novel look.
 Basically, if you imagine a plain black watch with small holes, that is what you get – yet the look actually works very well.

 This tracker monitors progress, it talks you through your workouts in real-time, it is water resistant and its battery gives it enough juice for more than 6 months.

 Moov contains a 9-axis motion sensing system so you can track your movements in 3d.
 You can wear it on your ankle or your wrist, and when you do sweat, due to the unique design, the device is breathable, making life much more comfortable.